MrBigK/linked-blog-starter-md/Sessions/Session 10.md

 # Planned Encounters
 - The party fights the Mummy Lord in his lair
 - The Mummy Lord consistently begs to be killed by the party and constantly calls Colby his son
+	- If things get hot, fantasia will sacrifice herself to heal hudson.
 - After the fight is over, the tomb begins to shake and crumble.
 The entrance has been sealed off.
 - The Behelit begins to beckon and the party is summoned to the God Hand
 - The God Hand possesses the mind of the party (DC 30 Will Save), and begins to show them visions of the creation of the world.